Increase onboarding quality with metrics & KPIs

 - Takeover rate

-The ratio is the number of people who take up the position and the number of people who have signed an employment contract.
-The ratio allows conclusions to be drawn about recruiting, but can also be used as an onboarding metric.
-This may sound irritating at first.
-But it becomes clear when you realize that onboarding doesn't just start with the 1st day of work, but already with the signing of the contract (You can learn more about the onboarding phases here).
+The ratio is the ratio of the number of people who take up the position and the number of people who have signed an employment contract.
+The ratio allows conclusions to be drawn about recruiting, but can also be used as an onboarding indicator.
+This may sound confusing at first.
+However, it becomes clear when you realize that onboarding does not begin on the first working day, but rather when the contract is signed (you can find out more about the onboarding phases here).

 However, if employees leave the company early, this is often an indicator of low employee satisfaction.
 This in turn can indicate either problems in recruiting (possibly due to false promises) or in onboarding (e.g. lack of support).
 If you notice a high rate of early turnover, you should try to understand the reasons for this.
-An offboarding conversation is a good way to learn more about the reasons.
+An offboarding discussion is a good way to find out more about the reasons.

-The term "time to environmentally operational" refers to the time required to provide new employees with the workplace equipment and all the work tools they need to get started.
-Work equipment includes everything that is needed to perform a task in the best possible way.
+The term "time to environmentally operational" refers to the time required to provide new employees with the workplace equipment and all the work equipment they need to get started.
+Work equipment includes everything that is necessary to perform a task in the best possible way.
 This is not just a desk, office chair or laptop.
-The notepad, company cell phone or company car are also among the necessary work tools.
+A notepad, company cell phone or company car are also among the necessary work equipment.

 In many companies, procuring all work equipment still takes an enormous amount of time.
-Appropriate suppliers must be found and punctual delivery organized.
+Appropriate providers have to be found and punctual delivery organized.
 Technology has to be configured and integrated into existing MDM solutions.
-For HR and IT managers or office managers, all of this leads to a high expenditure of time.
+For HR and IT managers and office managers, all of this takes up a lot of time.

 Productive employees from day 1

-With Lendis OS, you can optimally equip employees with just a few clicks - whether in the office, home office or for remote work.
-You reduce the effort for HR & IT and save a lot of time.
+With the Lendis OS, you can equip employees optimally with just a few clicks - whether in the office, home office or for remote work.
+You reduce the workload for HR & IT and save a lot of time.

-The key figure "time to fully operational" indicates how long it takes until new employees are fully operational.
-This value is important because your employees can only perform to their full potential from this point on.
+The key figure "time to fully operational" indicates how long it takes for new employees to be fully operational.
+This value is important because your employees can only deliver their full performance from this point onwards.

-In this respect, the key figure recorded is how many such measures were actually required in the end to make newcomers fit for their task.
+In this respect, the number of such measures that were actually necessary in the end to make newcomers fit for their task is recorded as a key figure.
 As a result, it provides indications

-- on the quality of training and talks
+- on the quality of the training and discussions

 - on the fit of the position and the employee hired